 National Gallery of Canada - Library and Archives / Canadian Museum of Contemporary Photography

 Art Gallery of Ontario - Edward P. Taylor Research Library and Archives

 Toronto Reference Library

-In antique/vintage condition with fine lines upper left, right and bottom left, ready to hang.
+In antique/vintage condition with fine lines upper left, right and bottom left.

 Frame: 11" x 16"